 - In the year 1971, Veterans Day was moved to be 4th Monday in October, and then in 1978, it went back to became November 11th.

 - There are approximately 24 million veterans living today in the US.

 - There are 400,000(approx.) members of the US military killed at the time of World War II.

 - On the festivity of Veterans Day, there are a huge number of parades organized across the US and as many as speeches given.

 Veterans Day Wiki Information

 The festival of Veterans Day is extravagantly celebrated as an official public holiday of the USA which observed annually on November 11th.
 It is the most precious day that honors military veterans who served in the United States armed force.
 Veterans Day coincides with other holidays such as Armistice Day and Remembrance Day that celebrated in other countries of the world.
-The annual event of Veterans Day marks the anniversary of the end of the World War I.
+The annual event of Veterans Day marks the anniversary of the end of World War I.

-Veterans Day celebrates the service of all military veterans of the US, on the other hand, the Memorial Day is the day of remembering and honoring all those men and women who laid down their lives for the sake of nation’s safety and those militants who perished while in service.
+Veterans Day celebrates the service of all military veterans of the US, on the other hand, Memorial Day is the day of remembering and honoring all those men and women who laid down their lives for the sake of the nation’s safety and those militants who perished while in service.